kontent-ai/rich-text-resolver-js/src/transformers/json_transformer/index.md

 The structure can be modified using `transformToJson` method which accepts `IOutputResult` as the first argument and an optional `customResolvers` object, which can contain two methods -- `resolveIDomTextNode` and `resolveIDomHtmlNode`.
 Each method is responsible for manipulating its respective node type, allowing you to transform the output as per your requirements.

-Example us of the `transformToJson` method:
+Example use of the `transformToJson` method:

 ```ts
 const transformJsonWithCustomResolvers = (result: IOutputResult) => transformToJson(result, {